 Most importantly, it maintains the natural color of cedar wood, making it stand out even more.

-- Maintains the natural color of the cedar wood
+- I appreciated how it maintains the natural color of the cedar wood

 3. SaverSystems #1 Deck 300517 Premium Semi-Transparent Wood Stain

-It’s also safe to use since it has low volatile organic compounds (VOC), so we highly recommend using it, especially if you have kids or pets.
+It’s also safe to use since it has low volatile organic compounds (VOC), so I highly recommend using it, especially if you have kids or pets.

 4. Ready Seal - 112 - Natural Cedar Exterior Stain and Sealer

-If you’re a DIYer or beginner, Ready Seal 112 Natural Cedar Exterior Stain and Sealer is just right for you as it’s easier to apply.
+If you’re a DIYer or beginner, Ready Seal 112 Natural Cedar Exterior Stain and Sealer is a great option as it’s easier to apply.
 It thoroughly penetrates the wood even without meticulous surface preparation like sanding or priming.

 It ensures a smooth and uniform finish on the wood surface, leaving no streaks, laps, or runs.
 This guarantees that you can achieve an even appearance without any inconsistencies.